Matejkob/IoTSensorServices/README.md

 ## Installation and Usage
 ### Server
+To install server you need Raspian 4.0+ installed on Rassbery pi.
+Connect the sensors to Pi and clone the repo.
+If you changed pin connection just set the varibles in code.
+To start program run it with command line "python3 -m Server.task_interface.py".
 TODO ❗️
 ### Client
 To install client app you need Xcode 11.0+, Mac OS X 10.15+.
 Just clone this repo, open loT -> loT.xcworkspace in xcode and buill it on your own device.
 Nextly to connect to server you have to chose UITabBarItem with a 'plus' icon in UITabBar.
 Complete the data and click the button.
 Client will try connect to the server and fetch data.